ricko2001/Genealogy-scripts/RM -Test external files/ReadMe.txt

 ======================================================================
 Python install-
-Install Python from the Microsoft Store or download and install from its official web site
+Install Python from the Microsoft Store or download and install from Python.org web site

 From Microsoft Store
-Run a command in Windows by pressing the keyborad key combination "Windows + R", then in the small window, type Python Windows store will open in your browser and you will be be shown the current version of Python.
+Run a command in Windows by pressing the keyboard key combination "Windows + R", then in the small window, type Python.
+Windows store will open in your browser and you will be be shown the current version of Python.
 Click the Get button.

 Web site download and install
-Download the current version of Python 3, ( or see direct link below) https://www.python.org/downloads/windows/
+Download the current version of Python 3, ( or see direct link below for the current as of this date) https://www.python.org/downloads/windows/

 Click on the link near the top of page.
 Then ...